Dunite

+Type of peridotite with at least over 90% olivine.

 Dunite (/ˈduːnaɪt, ˈdʌnaɪt/), also known as olivinite (not to be confused with the mineral olivenite), is an intrusive igneous rock of ultramafic composition and with phaneritic (coarse-grained) texture.
-The mineral assemblage is greater than 90% olivine, with minor amounts of other minerals such as pyroxene, chromite, magnetite, and pyrope.
+The mineral assemblage is greater than 90% olivine, with minor amounts of other minerals such as pyroxene, hornblende, chromite, magnetite, pyrope, and plagioclase.
 Dunite is the olivine-rich endmember of the peridotite group of mantle-derived rocks.

-Dunite and other peridotite rocks are considered the major constituents of the Earth's mantle above a depth of about 400 km.
+Dunite and other peridotites are considered the major constituents of the Earth's mantle above a depth of about 400 km.
 Dunite is rarely found within continental rocks, but where it is found, it typically occurs at the base of ophiolite sequences where slabs of mantle rock from a subduction zone have been thrust onto continental crust by obduction during continental or island arc collisions (orogeny).
 It is also found in alpine peridotite massifs that represent slivers of sub-continental mantle exposed during collisional orogeny.
 Dunite typically undergoes retrograde metamorphism in near-surface environments and is altered to serpentinite and soapstone.

 The dunite field is highlighted in green.

 The type of dunite found in the lowermost parts of ophiolites, alpine peridotite massifs, and xenoliths may represent the refractory residue left after the extraction of basaltic magmas in the upper mantle.
 However, a more likely method of dunite formation in mantle sections is by interaction between lherzolite or harzburgite and percolating silicate melts, which dissolve orthopyroxene from the surrounding rock, leaving a progressively olivine-enriched residue.